mmKALLL/Neuroking/README.md

 - Systems should be configurable
 - More node types
 - Automated and easily expandable test suite
-- Text based UI; start on user testing
+- Simple text based UI; start on user testing

 Planned for 0.4:
 - More representations of output data (graphical RGB, graph, output to file)